lokanathchandrareddy/socialacademicportal/README.md

 ## Installation
+on the root
 $ npm install

-- Next, install all of the Angular 2 development dependencies in package.json file:
+next change directory to client and run the following
 $ cd client/
 $ npm install
 ```

-- Installation is complete.
-Navigate to the root directory and then:
+now navigate to the root directory and then:

 ## Production
 -- In root directory: